openSUSE/libstorage-ng/doc/overview.md

   all devices using a device is just a plain [BFS](https://en.wikipedia.org/wiki/Breadth-first_search).

-Together with a redesign of the device objects several features will be simple, e.g. using unpartitioned disks for filesystems, renaming LVM volume groups and logical volumes, switching between partitioned and unpartitioned MD RAID.
+Together with the redesign of the device objects several features are now simple, e.g. using unpartitioned disks for filesystems, renaming LVM volume groups and logical volumes, switching between partitioned and unpartitioned MD RAID.